Jab

 A jab is a type of punch used in martial arts.
 Several variations of the jab exist, but every jab shares these characteristics: while in a fighting stance, the lead fist is thrown straight ahead and the arm is fully extended from the side of the torso.
 This process also involves a quick turn of the torso.
 It is an overhand punch; at the moment of impact, the pronated fist is generally held in a horizontal orientation with the palm facing the ground.
+This is also called a "front punch."

+Jabs are usually aimed at the face or function as a feint, to lead to a second punch.
+Dynamic muscles involved in the jab include deltoids, triceps, pectorals, and the serratus anterior in the extension of the arm, and quadriceps and calves in the body drive.

 Etymology

 The word jab was first used in 1825, to mean "to thrust with a point."
 The term is a Scottish variant of the word job, which means "to strike, pierce, thrust."

 Uses

 Defense

 A jab is an integral part of a fighter's defense.
 Its speed and power of execution and reach can keep the opponent at a distance, preventing him from charging in.
 Defensive jabs can be employed while moving backwards.